speakeasy-api/openapi-directory/SDKs/amazonaws.com/robomaker/2018-06-29/python/README.md

 * `describe_world_generation_job` - Describes a world generation job.
 * `describe_world_template` - Describes a world template.
 * `get_world_template_body` - Gets the world template body.
-* `list_deployment_jobs` - Returns a list of deployment jobs for a fleet.
-You can optionally provide filters to retrieve specific deployment jobs.
+* `list_deployment_jobs` - <p>Returns a list of deployment jobs for a fleet.
+You can optionally provide filters to retrieve specific deployment jobs.</p> <important> <p>This API will no longer be supported as of May 2, 2022.
+Use it to remove resources that were created for Deployment Service.</p> </important>
-* `list_fleets` - Returns a list of fleets.
-You can optionally provide filters to retrieve specific fleets.
+* `list_fleets` - <p>Returns a list of fleets.
+You can optionally provide filters to retrieve specific fleets.</p> <important> <p>This API will no longer be supported as of May 2, 2022.
+Use it to remove resources that were created for Deployment Service.</p> </important>
 * `list_robot_applications` - Returns a list of robot application.
 You can optionally provide filters to retrieve specific robot applications.
-* `list_robots` - Returns a list of robots.
-You can optionally provide filters to retrieve specific robots.
+* `list_robots` - <p>Returns a list of robots.
+You can optionally provide filters to retrieve specific robots.</p> <important> <p>This API will no longer be supported as of May 2, 2022.
+Use it to remove resources that were created for Deployment Service.</p> </important>
 * `list_simulation_applications` - Returns a list of simulation applications.
 You can optionally provide filters to retrieve specific simulation applications.
 * `list_simulation_job_batches` - Returns a list simulation job batches.
 You can optionally provide filters to retrieve specific simulation batch jobs.
 * `list_simulation_jobs` - Returns a list of simulation jobs.
 You can optionally provide filters to retrieve specific simulation jobs.